thedude0606/manusoptions/DECISIONS.md

 - Using vectorized operations for pandas Series objects to avoid ambiguous truth value errors
 - Ensuring proper handling of DatetimeIndex for time series data
 - Proper client object handling to avoid tuple-related errors
+- Consistent use of DataFrames for technical indicator results
+- Comprehensive logging throughout the technical indicator processing flow

 ## Technology Selections